-Fig 3: The outer payload shell is shown with the camera systems mounted to the top and bottom.
+Figure 3: The outer payload shell is shown with the camera systems mounted to the top and bottom.

-Conclusion: The payload reached 90,000 feet before it began its descent.
-After retrieving the payload and opening it up to examine the systems, one of the wooden disks had broken.
+Conclusion: After retrieving the payload and opening it up to examine the systems, one of the wooden disks had broken.
 This more than likely was a result of the impact with the payload landed.
 An improvement could be to use a thicker basswood disk or glue two basswood disks together crossing the grains to add more strength.
-Ultimately, the outer shell structure of the payload proved to be very strong and provided effective protection to the interior systems.
+Ultimately, the outer shell structure of the payload proved to be very strong and provide effective protection to the interior systems.